DreamDevourer/NT-Optimizer/README.md

 ### 2. Possible bugs:

-Skype may not work
+- Skype may not work
-Some Windows Defender and Services won't work in Windows 11
+- Some Windows Defender and Services won't work in Windows 11
+- OneDrive uninstallation stopped working on latest versions of Windows 10 and 11, I will work on a turn around.

 ### 3. Setps